Bremer Marine Park: Cultural values

-The indigenous community has been sustainably using the South Australian land and sea for between 40,000 and 100,000 years.
-In Bremer Marine park the Noongar people are responsible for the ‘Sea Country’.
-Sea Country includes all aspects of the area and is described by the government as including: ‘all living things, beliefs, values, creation, spirits and cultural obligations connected to that area.’
+The Indigenous community has been sustainably using the Western Australian land and sea for between 40,000 and 100,000 years.
+In Bremer Marine Park the Noongar people are responsible for the 'Sea Country'.
+Sea Country includes all aspects of the area and is described by the government as including: 'all living things, beliefs, values, creation, spirits and cultural obligations connected to that area.'
 The Sea Country is valuable to the area and should be respected to all individuals.
-Many marine species are also ‘totems’ for indigenous people and are hence valuable and require protection.
+Many marine species are also 'totems' for Indigenous people and are hence valuable and require protection.

-Hence, cultural values are superintended by the Noongar people and the South west Aboriginal Land and Sea Council.
+Hence, cultural values are superintended by the Noongar people and the South West Aboriginal Land and Sea Council.

 Tourism

 Tourism in Bremer Marine Park is primarily through boat tours for whale watching and the easy accessibility to boats via Bremer Bay.
 Tourists are attracted to the Marine Park due to its abundance of marine life and geological structures.
 The Bremer Marine Park is specifically an ideal location for tourists due to its reputation to have high quantities of orca.
-The Bremer Canyon Region hosts nearly 200 orca making it the largest known congregation point for orca in the southern hemisphere.
+The Bremer Canyon region hosts nearly 200 orca making it the largest known congregation point for orca in the southern hemisphere.

-Tourism in Bremer Marine Park, can be positive in educating the public about the importance of marine life especially during expeditions.
+Tourism in Bremer Marine Park can be positive in educating the public about the importance of marine life, especially during expeditions.
 For example, many tourism boats will include tour guides who either are experts in the field or have a passion for wildlife.
 These individuals will educate tourists about individual animals, importance of biodiversity or even coral bleaching and climate change.

 However tourism can also be a threat to biodiversity due to boats creation of underwater noise and fuel leakages.
-Individuals may also leave waste such as plastics or pollute the ocean with sunscreen which can change the oceans acidity.
+Individuals may also leave waste such as plastics or pollute the ocean with sunscreen which can change the ocean's acidity.
 Changes in ocean acidity can be detrimental for wildlife, especially corals.
 If the ocean water becomes too acidic, zooxanthellae algae cells will leave corals.
 Zooxanthellae cells are responsible for coral survival because they use photosynthesis to produce food for the coral.
 Hence, when zooxanthellae cells leave corals, corals bleach and eventually die.
 This will change ecosystem dynamics in Bremer Bay which will further lead to change in food webs and biodiversity in Bremer Marine Park.